stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 Setting Axes Labels, Plot Titles and Legends
 --------------------------------------------

-:py:class:`PlotFile` provides some useful attributes for setting specific aspects of the figures.
-Any *get_* and *set_* method of :py:class:`pyplot.Axes` can be read or written as a :py:class:`PlotFile` attribute.
+:py:class:`PlotMixin` provides some useful attributes for setting specific aspects of the figures.
+Any *get_* and *set_* method of :py:class:`pyplot.Axes` can be read or written as a :py:class:`PlotMixin` attribute.
-Internally this is implemented by calling the corresponding method on the current axes of the :py:class:`PlotFile`'s figure.
+Internally this is implemented by calling the corresponding method on the current axes of the :py:class:`PlotMixin`'s figure.
 When setting the attribute, lists and tuples will be assumed to contain positional arguments and dictionaries keyword arguments.
 If you want to pass a single tuple, list or dictionary, then you should wrap it in a single element tuple.